Mimi Kennedy: Career

 Kennedy was a member of the cast of The National Lampoon Show, directed by John Belushi, who also starred in it.
 She auditioned for Saturday Night Live, but lost to Jane Curtin.

-She appeared in the Broadway musical Grease, and in 1977 landed a part in the short-lived variety series 3 Girls 3, with Debbie Allen and Ellen Foley.
+She appeared in the Broadway musical Grease and in 1977 landed a part in the short-lived variety series 3 Girls 3, with Debbie Allen and Ellen Foley.
 She later played the role of Stockard Channing's sister in the short-lived Stockard Channing in Just Friends (1979), and she was a regular on The Big Show (1980).
-During the 1980s, she starred in a number of short-lived sitcoms, including The Two of Us (1981–82), Spencer (1984–85), and Family Man (1988).
+During the 1980s, she starred in a number of short-lived sitcoms, including The Two of Us (1981–82), Spencer (1984–85) and Family Man (1988).
 She also co-starred in the sitcom Joe's Life (1993).

 Kennedy made her dramatic turn with a supporting role in the critically acclaimed Homefront.
 The series ran from 1991 to 1993.
-She later was a regular on Savannah (1996–97), playing the rich socialite mother of Shannon Sturges' character.
+She later was a regular on Savannah (1996–97), playing the rich socialite step-mother of Shannon Sturges' character.
 After the series was canceled, she was cast in Pacific Palisades.
 This series also was canceled after a single season.
 In 1997, Kennedy returned to comedy roles playing Dharma's mother, Abby O'Neil, on the sitcom Dharma & Greg (1997-2002).

-During the 2000s, Kennedy had many guest-starring roles on television, appearing on Grey's Anatomy, House, ER, Scandal, In Plain Sight, Drop Dead Diva, and Veep.
+During the 2000s, Kennedy had many guest-starring roles on television, appearing on Grey's Anatomy, House, ER, Scandal, In Plain Sight, Drop Dead Diva and Veep.
 She also had a number of supporting film roles, appearing in Man in the Chair, In the Loop, Due Date, Midnight in Paris and The Five-Year Engagement.
 In 2013, Kennedy joined the cast of the sitcom Mom playing Marjorie, the twelve-step sponsor of the lead characters.
 She received a Critics' Choice Television Award nomination for her performance on the show.
 She became a series regular on the second season.

 Early in 2022, Kennedy posted a video in which she and spouse Larry Dilg recall their friendships with Jim Steinman and, by extension, with Meatloaf.
-In the video, Kennedy shares details of her months touring with the National Lampoon Show.
+In the video, Kennedy shares details of her months touring with The National Lampoon Show.